iwatakeshi/toki.js/README.md

 toki.js is very hackable when it comes to css.
 Most of toki's rows and columns have ids and classes which makes it customizable all around.

-toki.js follows the normal table creation standards meaning the hierarchy looks like so:
+toki.js follows the normal table creation standards, meaning the hierarchy looks like so:

 ```html
 <div id="toki">